 Tallis and Tefillin are not worn until after midday.
-Similarly, a Brocho is not recited on the Tallis Kotton, nor are they held and kissed during Boruch Sheomar and Shma.
+Similarly, a Brocho is not recited on the Tallis Kotton.
+The Tzitzis are not held or kissed during Boruch Sheomar and Sh'ma.

 The Chazzan lights candles as usual; five for a Chiyuv, and two for a non-Chiyuv.